Prepping Your Car for Long-Term Car Storage: The Complete 2024 Checklist

 Long-term car storage refers to the storage of a car for extended periods of time, typically for a minimum of three months.

-Long-term car storage is a great option for those who aren’t using their vehicle regularly and want to keep it safe, rather than merely leaving it unattended on a driveway or public street.
+Long-term car storage is a great option for those who don’t use their vehicle regularly and want to keep it safe rather than merely leaving it unattended in a driveway or public street.

 1. Fill up the tank